yiisoft/validator/README.md

 $errors = $rule->validate($data)->getErrors();
 ```

-A more complex real-life example using arrays.
+A more complex real-life example is a chart that is made of points.
+This data is represented as an arrays:

 ```php
 use Yiisoft\Validator\Rule\Each;